jshlbrd/python-drawer/laika-bro-client/README.md

 laika-bro-client.py
 ================
 This Python script is a client-side component for sending files from a Bro network sensor to a Laika BOSS cluster running the laikad service in asynchronous mode.
-The script uses one external library (watchdog) that can be installed via pip.
+The script uses two external libraries (watchdog and schedule) that can be installed via pip.

 TODO
 ---